echopen/echopen_prototyping/introduction/new_introduction.md

 ### Both an emitter and a receiver: the transducer

 In the case of medical ultrasound, ultrasounds are emitted and received by a unique device called a transducer.
 This latter is made of a special material subject to a phenomenon called piezoelectricity.
 When a mechanical stress is applied to such a material, it reacts by accumulating electric charges.
 As sound is nothing else than a mechanical vibration, the sound arriving on the transducer implies a mechanical stress which is converted in a electrical tension that can be measured.
 The contrary is also possible.
 A voltage applied to the transducer will lead to a mechanical stress which will propagate as ultrasound waves through the medium we want to investigate.
+For simplicity a transducer is a speaker and a microphone at the same time but it emits and detects ultrasounds.

 ### Reflections: a matter of acoustical impedance